 Mr. Randolph has been licensed as a Certified Payments Professionals (CPP) since November 2013, and strives to make even more leaps and bounds in the industry.
 "I enjoy pushing the envelope, developing ideas, and finding solutions to complex issues that help our merchants succeed."

-Pablo Nuñez - Risk Analyst
+Pablo Nuñez - Director of Risk

 “I enjoy teaching merchants about credit card processing.
 The educational aspect of my job is my favorite part!” says Pablo Nuñez, Merchant Account Risk Analyst for National Merchants Association.